 How is custody evolving to become a critical element in the digital asset landscape?

-Investors need custodians that can provide the same kind of secure storage and services that have traditionally been available for assets such as fiat currency, stocks and bonds.
+Investors need crypto custody providers that can offer the same kind of secure storage and services that have traditionally been available for assets such as fiat currency, stocks and bonds.
 The provision of such services by banks, exchanges, funds and other financial services firms is becoming an increasing critical aspect of the landscape.

 How will digital asset custody offerings be an integral part of owning crypto in the future?

-Owners of cryptocurrencies and other digital assets will increasingly rely on custodians such as banks and other financial services firms to store their assets.
+Owners of cryptocurrencies and other digital assets will increasingly rely on crypto custody providers such as banks and other financial services firms to store their assets.
 In that sense, the distinctions between crypto and other types of financial assets will blur or even disappear.
 Investors will expect custodians to manage their crypto just as they expect custodians to manage their other financial assets.